CS-SI/Orekit/src/site/markdown/data/contexts.md

 One set of consistent data is referred to as a data context.

 Regular standalone applications will use only one data context, i.e. one set of EOP, one set of JPL ephemerides, one history of leap seconds...
-One data context does not cover all needs as:
+But only one data context is not enough for some needs such as:

   - server applications that may answer to request from completely different clients with different needs,